JamiePike/NewTools-Project/docs/Phylogeny/Phylogenies.md

 BigBlast.sh -q ../../data/phylogenies/Ena-RPB2.fasta  -g FastaList.txt -i 70 -c 90 -blastn -b
 ```

-TEF1-a and RBPii regions were extracted from each genome and a single FASTA created for each sequence.
-These FASTAs were concatenated to generate a TEF1-a and RBPii multiFASTA files.
+TEF1-a and RPBii regions were extracted from each genome and a single FASTA created for each sequence.
+These FASTAs were concatenated to generate a TEF1-a and RPBii multiFASTA files.

 ```bash
 # I looped through each directory, as they all started with an "F" and the file ending for each extracted barcode was the same.